-A new type of bicycle just rolled into town: the electric bike.
-These bicycles, powered by physical effort assisted with a motor are rolling into the mainstream market and growing in popularity.
+Electric bikes have asserted themselves as a fun and useful mode of transportation.
+These bicycles, powered by physical effort assisted with a moto are rolling into the mainstream market and growing in popularity.
 Across the pond, over 50% of all new bike sales are electric bikes, a trend that is starting to catch on in the United States.

 eBikes are more readily available than they have been in the past.
 From big name bike companies releasing electric-specific product lines (think Electra, Felt), to crowd-funded models (Rad Power Bikes, for instance) to an eBike conversion kit, pedaling with motorized power is showing no signs of slowing down.
 And it's easy to see why.

 For a commuter, the eBike makes longer distance to the office do-able.
 Did you know that most workers are willing to travel an average of 25 minutes to their place of work?
 It's a statistic that's held true since the Romans built their cities around the ability to walk 25 minutes to get to their "office."
 (Chariot jams suck, right?)

 From a recreational point of view, the eBike opens the door to a whole new world of activity.
 There are former bike riders longing to get back in the saddle; the couple who wants to ride together, and wants a way to minimize the physical fitness differences between them; the parent who wants to haul their children to daycare in a trailer as much as they want to haul you-know-what up the next single-track on their electric mountain bike.
 All in all, the electric bike is a great addition to the biking stable.

 The eBike itself is by itself a fun way to get around.
 But what do you do when you need to transport your newfound form of transportation?
 Whether it's to get the bike home from the dealer, or to open up your biking world beyond what you can reach from your house, there are many times that riders want to put the bike on their car.
 So they turn to us with the question: "Which car rack is best for eBikes?"